What is a Continuous Spectrum?

 The correct continuous spectrum definition therefore exhibits when, within a given limit, all the wavelengths are present.

-When Newton did his famous experiment with a prism and sunlight, he noted that the Sun produced a “rainbow” of colours.
+When Newton did his famous experiment with a prism and sunlight, he noted that the Sun produced a “rainbow” of colors.
 This is a continuous spectrum.
 However if he had been able to produce a more detailed spectrum he would have noticed some subtleties on this continuous spectrum.
 So, light from the Sun, and any star, produces a continuous spectrum.

 We also get a continuum spectrum from a hot solid, so for example the light produced by incandescent light bulbs is a continuum spectrum.
 These kinds of bulbs give off light by a very thin coil of metal, the filament, (usually tungsten) getting extremely hot from having an electric current passed through it.
 When the filament gets to thousands of degrees, it gives off light (source).